Rashidun Caliphate: Conquest of the Maghreb

 After the withdrawal of the Byzantines from Egypt, the Exarchate of Africa (i.e. that part of Byzantine North Africa west of Egypt), under its exarch (governor), Gregory the Patrician declared its independence.
-Abdullah ibn Sa'ad sent raiding parties to the west, resulting in considerable booty and encouraging Sa'ad to propose a campaign to conquer the Exarchate, which Uthman approved.
+Abd Allah ibn Sa'd sent raiding parties to the west, resulting in considerable plunder and encouraging him to propose a campaign to conquer the Exarchate, which Uthman approved.
 A force of 10,000 soldiers was sent as reinforcement.
-The Rashidun army assembled in Barqa in Cyrenaica, and from there marched west, first capturing Tripoli, and then Sufetula, Gregory's capital.
-In the ensuing battle in 647, the Exarchate was defeated and Gregory was killed due to the superior tactics of Abdullah ibn Zubayr.
+The Rashidun army assembled in Cyrenaica, and from there marched west, first capturing Tripoli, and then Sufetula, Gregory's capital.
+In the ensuing battle in 647, the Exarchate was defeated and Gregory was killed due to the superior tactics of Abd Allah ibn al-Zubayr.
 Afterward, the people of North Africa sued for peace, agreeing to pay an annual tribute.
 Instead of annexing North Africa, the Muslims preferred to make North Africa a vassal state, fearing a counter offensive.
 When the stipulated amount of the tribute was paid, the Muslim forces withdrew to Barqa.
-Following the First Fitna, the first Islamic civil war, Muslim forces withdrew from North Africa to Egypt.
+Following the First Fitna, the first Muslim civil war, Muslim forces withdrew from North Africa to Egypt.
 The Umayyad Caliphate would later re-invade North Africa in 664.